 Whenever possible, alleged misconduct issues should be resolved informally through a conference with the complainant and the alleged student.
-The parties may ask a neutral party (e.g., dean, director of student support) to act as a mediator.
+The parties may ask a neutral party (e.g., dean, dean of student support) to act as a mediator.

 In the event alleged misconduct cannot be resolved informally, faculty/staff/administrator/student may initiate action by filing an incident report.
 Any faculty/staff/administrator/student of the college community may charge a student with alleged acts of misconduct.
-The faculty/staff/administrator/student will submit the incident report to the director of student support or campus dean and forward a copy to his/her dean/supervisor.
+The faculty/staff/administrator/student will submit the incident report to the dean of student support or campus dean and forward a copy to his/her dean/supervisor.

 Students accused of conduct violations are entitled to the following protections:

 - To be informed of the charge and relevant evidence.

 - To request that the dean of student support or campus dean resolve the case in an informal disciplinary meeting.

 - To be assured confidentiality, in accordance with the federal Family Education Rights and Privacy Act.

 The review process outlined in the Student Code of Conduct will be followed.
 Once completed, the outcome will be communicated in writing to both parties involved within five school days.
 Any disciplinary action will take effect on the date of notification.